RevenueHunt/docs/docs/tutorials/index.md

 ### [Sending Follow-up Emails with Klaviyo](follow-up-emails-klaviyo.md)

-Learn how to add Shop Quiz: Product Recommendation Quiz leads to Klaviyo and how to build a post-quiz email flow in Klaviyo.
+Learn how to add RevenueHunt: Product Recommendation Quiz leads to Klaviyo and how to build a post-quiz email flow in Klaviyo.

 [:fontawesome-solid-arrow-right: check tutorial](follow-up-emails-klaviyo.md)